 - Brown spots or hemosiderin staining is caused by a release of iron from the re-absorption of veins and can remain for up to 6 months.

-- It is possible to have pain from treatment of larger veins for several days post treatment.
-Tylenol and/or arnica is recommended for any discomfort.
+- It is possible to have pain from the treatment of larger veins for several days post-treatment.
+Tylenol and/or arnica are recommended for any discomfort.

 - It is advised to remain out of the sun for one week.
-It is recommended that you use medical grade sun block for any sun exposure.
+It is recommended that you use a medical-grade sunblock for any sun exposure.

 - The skin of the treated areas may tend to itch.
 This is a sign of healing.
 Keep areas hydrated with moisturizer and apply hydrocortisone cream to itchy areas 3-4 times daily until itchiness subsides.